cpiwarski/dishcop/README.md

 # Who Keeps Leaving Dishes In The Sink??

 Wonder no more with the primier IoT dish sink management system.
+Dishcop is meant to be installed and maintained as an appliance.

 ## How Does It Work??

-If a dish is left in the sink, it snaps a picture!
+If a dish is left in the sink, it snaps a picture of the culprit!

 ## Software